lbelzile/experimental-F21/content/content/01-content.markdown

 ## Complementary readings

 Complementary readings are additional sources of information that are not required readings, but may be useful substitutes.
-Sometimes, they go beyond the scope of what we cover and in more depth.
+Sometimes, they go beyond the scope of what we cover (i.e., goes into more details).

 -   <i class="fas fa-newspaper-o"></i> Abstract of Hariton, E and J.J.
 Locascio (2018), [*Randomised controlled trials – the gold standard for effectiveness research*](https://doi.org/10.1111/1471-0528.15199).
 This reference goes over some of the reasons why experiments are preferred to observational studies.
 -   <i class="fas fa-book"></i> Chapter 1 (*Preliminaries*) in *Planning of experiments* (Cox, 1958).
-Out of print, but addresses the basic concepts using a variety of examples (mostly from agricultural field trials), and particularly well writen.
+Out of print, but addresses the basic concepts using a variety of examples (mostly from agricultural field trials), and particularly well written.
 -   <i class="fas fa-book"></i> Section 1.4 of *Experimental Design* (Berger et al., 2018).
 Provides a variety of examples of experiments along with their characteristics.

 ## Slides